 Combine minced thyme and garlic clove in a bowl with the marjoram, 4 tablespoons of grated Parmesan cheese, salt and pepper.
 Stir.

 Tip: If you use fresh mushrooms, do not wash them under running water or they will absorb it and give it all back to you during cooking.
 Simply clean them with a damp cloth.
 Slice them half a centimetre thick and leave some of them whole (the smaller ones).

 Slice potatoes to a thickness of 3 mm.
 The potatoes should be evenly sliced to ensure even cooking and to prevent them from darkening, dip them in cold water.

 Grease the bottom of the baking pan with a drizzle of extra virgin olive oil, place a layer of potatoes on the bottom, aromatic herbs and black olives, then mushrooms.
 Proceed in this fashion until you finish the ingredients, add a drizzle of oil on top.

 Cover the baking pan with aluminium foil and peel with a stick in some places to let the steam come out during cooking.
-Bake to 180°C – 350 F – Gas Mark 4 for about 20 minutes.
-Remove the aluminium foil, keep baking for other 10 minutes until the surface is golden brown.
+Bake approx. 20 minutes.
+Remove the aluminium foil, keep baking further for other 10 minutes until the surface is gilded.

-Remove from the oven and leave to rest a few minutes before serving.
+Take out from the oven and allow to cool down a few minutes before serving.